Skip to content

 In conjunction with the user-led design, and utilising a strong pre-launch strategy, the secure link launched with minimal confusion from users and reduced fraud risks.

-With fraud concerns changing rapidly, a post-launch pivot required a design iteration ot provide an SMS option only.
+Note: With fraud concerns changing rapidly, a post-launch pivot was required to provide customers only an SMS option to receive the link.

 More projects